How to Create an Email Footer: Design Best Practices and Examples

 Any clickable link, especially an unsubscribe link, should be highlighted in color or underlined.
 The user should be able to quickly find it.
 First, it improves email usability and accessibility.

-Second, if it’s light grey and is incorporated in a long wall of text or disclaimer, those willing to unsubscribe from you will rather click Spam than waste time making it through text volumes.
+Second, if it’s light gray and is incorporated in a long wall of text or disclaimer, those willing to unsubscribe from you will rather click Spam than waste time making it through text volumes.

 Add Extra Useful Links